preethamam/CrackDenseLinkNet-DeepLearning-CrackSegmentation/README.md

 conda activate crackdenselinknet
 ```

-Note that a few of the path-specific packages may fail during `pip`.
-Ignore those failure messages and let them terminate by themselves.
-It should install all the necessary packages required to run the below-documented scripts.
+This should install all the necessary packages required to run the below-documented scripts.
 However, by any chance, if still you get package errors then just install that package through pip or conda.

 ## CrackDenseLinkNet and other methods trained model/weights files